This Volkswagen Bug on top of a smokestack is a popular tourist attraction in Amsterdam, New York.

 by Chris Clemens

-The Mohawk Valley Region of Upstate NY is beautiful to drive through, particularly during the fall season when the leaves are changing.
-While you could take the fast lane all the way through on Interstate 90 and pay tolls, you could also add a few extra minutes to your trip by way of Route 5 which runs parallel to the highway and in some places just a few hundred feet away from it.
-One of those places is right near Amsterdam, which is located in Montgomery County.
+The Central New York Region of Upstate NY is beautiful to drive through, particularly when the leaves are changing.
+On the eastern edge of the CNY area you’ll find the Mohawk Valley.
+While you could take the fast lane all the way through on Interstate 90 but you’d be better off to travel by way of Route 5.
+That route runs parallel to the highway and in some places just a few hundred feet from it.

 Chris Clemens is the Founder/Publisher of Exploring Upstate.
 From his hometown in Rochester, he spends as much time as possible connecting with the history, culture, and places that make Upstate New York a land of discovery.
 Follow him on Twitter at @cpclemens